kforshey/DapraCadapra/Readme.md

 Limitations and caveats
 ---------------------
-Dapper caches information about every query it runs, this allow it to materialize objects quickly and process parameters quickly.
+DapraCadapra caches information about every query it runs, this allow it to materialize objects quickly and process parameters quickly.
 The current implementation caches this information in a ConcurrentDictionary object.
 The objects it stores are never flushed.
 If you are generating SQL strings on the fly without using parameters it is possible you will hit memory issues.
 We may convert the dictionaries to an LRU Cache.

-Dapper's simplicity means that many feature that ORMs ship with are stripped out, there is no identity map, there are no helpers for update / select and so on.
+DapraCadapra's simplicity means that many feature that ORMs ship with are stripped out, there is no identity map, there are no helpers for update / select and so on.

-Dapper does not manage your connection's lifecycle, it assumes the connection it gets is open AND has no existing datareaders enumerating (unless MARS is enabled)
+DapraCadapra does not manage your connection's lifecycle, it assumes the connection it gets is open AND has no existing datareaders enumerating (unless MARS is enabled)

-Will Dapper work with my DB provider?
+Will DapraCadapra work with my DB provider?
 ---------------------
-Dapper has no DB specific implementation details, it works across all .NET ADO providers including [SQLite](http://www.sqlite.org/), SQL CE, Firebird, Oracle, MySQL, PostgreSQL and SQL Server.
+DapraCadapra has no DB specific implementation details, it works across all .NET ADO providers including [SQLite](http://www.sqlite.org/), SQL CE, Firebird, Oracle, MySQL, PostgreSQL and SQL Server.

 Do you have a comprehensive list of examples?
 ---------------------
-Dapper has a comprehensive test suite in the [test project](https://github.com/StackExchange/dapper-dot-net/blob/master/Dapper.Tests/Tests.cs)
+DapraCadapra has a comprehensive test suite in the [test project](https://github.com/StackExchange/DapraCadapra-dot-net/blob/master/DapraCadapra.Tests/Tests.cs)

 Who is using this?
 ---------------------
-Dapper is in production use at:
+DapraCadapra is in production use at:

 [Stack Overflow](http://stackoverflow.com/), [helpdesk](https://www.jitbit.com/web-helpdesk/)